 Soft, moist, pumpkin spice muffins topped with a crunchy, and sweet streusel topping.
-These muffins are perfect for a lazy Sunday brunch or a grab and go breakfast treat on the way to school!
+These muffins are perfect for a lazy Sunday brunch or a grab-and-go breakfast treat on the way to school!

 I have been aching to make these streusel pumpkin muffins for weeks now!
 As I mentioned in my last post, my oven did me dirty and just stopped working.